AdobeDocs/experience-platform.en/help/rtcdp/destinations/streaming-destinations-api-tutorial.md

 *   `{CONNECTION_SPEC_ID}`: Use the connection spec you obtained in the step [Get the list of available destinations](#get-the-list-of-available-destinations).
 *   `{NAME_OF_DATA_STREAM}`: *For Amazon Kinesis connections.* Provide the name of your existing data stream in your Amazon Kinesis account.
 Adobe Real-time CDP will export data to this stream.
 *   `{REGION}`: *For Amazon Kinesis connections.* The region in your Amazon Kinesis account where Adobe Real-time CDP will stream your data.
-*   `{EVENT_HUB_NAME}`: *For Azure Event Hubs connections.* Fill in the Azure Event Hub name where Adobe Real-time CDP will stream your data.
+*   `{EVENT_HUB_NAME}`: *For Azure EventHubs connections.* Fill in the Azure Event Hub name where Adobe Real-time CDP will stream your data.
 For more information, see [Create an event hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create#create-an-event-hub) in the Microsoft documentation.
-*   `{EVENT_HUB_NAMESPACE}`: *For Azure Event Hubs connections.* Fill in the Azure Event Hubs namespace where Adobe Real-time CDP will stream your data.
-For more information, see [Create an Event Hubs namespace](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create#create-an-event-hubs-namespace) in the Microsoft documentation.
+*   `{EVENT_HUB_NAMESPACE}`: *For Azure EventHubs connections.* Fill in the Azure EventHubs namespace where Adobe Real-time CDP will stream your data.
+For more information, see [Create an EventHubs namespace](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create#create-an-event-hubs-namespace) in the Microsoft documentation.

 **Response**